+The reductions in the MCR and MCR ratios are in line with the movements in the SCR and SCR ratios.
 The components of eligible own funds are shown in Figure 24 and a breakdown of the reconciliation reserve is provided in Figure 25.